Kallil-Belmonte/demo-api-documentation/docs/endpoints/users/delete.md

 ## User

-Method responsible for deleting an user.
+Method responsible for deleting a user.

 ### Endpoint